cstrnt/notion-api/README.md

 ## Creating an instance

-To create an instance, simply pass an Object with your notion `token_v2`.
+To create an instance, simply pass an object with the token you read from the cookie:

 ```js
 // ES Modules syntax